 The fist switch on the Compatible-Chain will have a Role State as Head switch.
 The other switches along the Compatible-Chain will have a Role State as Member switches.
 The last switch on the Compatible-Chain will have a Role State as Tail switch.
-For Head switch, the first port which is connected to the common LAN is called

-Head Port, while the second port which is connected to the next switch in the Compatible-Chain is called Member Port.
+For Head switch, the first port which is connected to the common LAN is called Head Port, while the second port which is connected to the next switch in the Compatible-Chain is called Member Port.
 For Member switches, both ports of the Member switches are called 1st Member Port and 2nd Member Port.
-For Tail switch, the first port which is connected to another Member switch is call Member Port, while the second port which is connected to the common LAN is called Tail Port.
+For Tail switch, the first port which is connected to another Member switch is call Member Port, while the second port which is connected to another Member switch is call Member Port, while the second port which is connected to the common LAN is called Tail Port.
 In Turbo Chain configuration, the Head Port is the main path while the Tail Port is the backup path of the redundant topology.
 During no link-failure operation on the chain's path, all traffic will be forwarded to the Head Port to the common LAN.
 When there is a failure on the path of the chain, the Tail Port will be used for forwarding the traffic to the common LAN.

 To configure Compatible-Chain, select the Compatible-Chain menu under the ERPS/Ring Section.
-Figure 2.162 shows the Compatible-Chain Setting webpage.
+Figure 2.165 shows the Compatible-Chain Setting webpage.